These cupcakes are made with the same batter from our Dominican Cake recipe. Now you can also serve Dominican Bizcocho Cupcakes!

 About these Dominican Bizcocho Cupcakes

-And about the cupcakes: be forewarned that this is not really a recipe.
+Be forewarned that this is not really a recipe.
 I just decided to see if the Dominican cake could be served as cupcakes.
 To make the cake batter, filling and icing please refer to the recipe for Dominican cake.
-These post just shows some things that I found useful in adapting the Dominican cake to a cupcake "format".
+These post just shows some things that I found useful in adapting the Dominican Cake to a cupcake "format".

 To fill the paper cups I used an ice cream scoop, it makes for cupcakes of homogenous size and makes it easier to pour the batter without making a mess.